andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 Congratulations!
 You have just successfully created and executed your first test case.

-For further instructions and help, please refer to last-hit User Guide or last-hit Forum.
+For further instructions and help, please refer to Last-Hit User Guide or last-hit Forum.

 ## Resources for Learning last-hit